 “As a consultant/instructor, I still practice this type of thinking: leading and learning.
 Do I always have the right answers?
 No. Will I make mistakes?
 Of course.
 But my goal is always to study hard, listen, learn, and engage others.
 By doing this I practice my own cycles of continuous improvement myself so I can share my new wisdom immediately.
 As leaders, we must constantly find ways to teach and lead through our actions, not just our ideas.
 These actions should be in line with a PDCA-mindset that supports our business plan/true north.
 When this is our guiding principle, when we are genuinely willing to learn and engage alongside team members in service of our true north, we are building a culture where people truly are the organization’s most important asset.”

-To learn more about the Virtual Lean Learning Experience (VLX), click here for details and to sign up.
+To learn more about the Virtual Lean Learning Experience (VLX), click here for details and to register your team.